 The piloting of interventions and practice change initiatives is conducted, by the PBI Network team, at a small number of clinical sites around the world prior to broader dissemination throughout the Military Health System (MHS) to test for appropriateness and effectiveness.
 Prior to implementation, the pilot itself must go through the PBI Network’s pilot program selection process – a months-long endeavor carried out to select the most relevant, evidence-based psychological health intervention.
 The process involves:

 Call for Proposals

 A Call for Proposals is formally sent to PBI Network contacts, psychological health associations, medical organizations, academic institutions and posted on the PBI Network webpage.
 The window for proposal submissions is open for six weeks.

 Proposal Compliance Checks

-Once the Call for Proposals window is closed, the submitted applications are reviewed by the Deployment Health Clinical Center for submission compliance, relevance and feasibility.
+Once the Call for Proposals window is closed, the submitted applications are reviewed by the Psychological Health Center of Excellence for submission compliance, relevance and feasibility.
 The PBI Network team will contact applicants if additional information is needed to move forward in the proposal selection process.

 Practice Change Prioritization Working Group

 After meeting compliance check requirements, each proposal is formally evaluated by the Practice Change Prioritization Working Group, a group of psychological health experts who work in both DoD and non-DoD agencies, to score and rank each proposal submission using a process adapted from the National Institutes of Health scoring system.
 The following weighted evaluation criteria will be used: